 - Be unable to engage in work that is considered substantial gainful activity as a result of this physical or mental condition.

 If you meet these two conditions, you will be approved for SSDI benefits.

 All work is not considered substantial gainful activity.
 The SSA defines substantial gainful activity as work that brings in more than a specific dollar amount every month.
 This dollar amount increases slightly every year.
 In 2020, it is $2,110 for blind SSDI applicants and $1,260 for all other SSDI applicants.

 How does it work?
 Let’s say you are a non-blind disabled individual who is applying for SSDI benefits and wants to continue working while you await the SSA’s decision.
 If you are earning more than $1,260 per month from your job, you will not qualify for benefits.
 This is because you are currently engaging in work that is considered substantial gainful activity, so you do not meet the SSA’s definition of disabled.

 But if you are earning less than $1,260 per month, keeping your job will not affect your eligibility since it is not considered substantial gainful activity.

 These rules apply for most applicants, with several exceptions, including applicants who are self-employed.
 If you are considering applying for SSDI benefits, it’s best to discuss your situation with an attorney to determine if you qualify.

 Are you suffering from a disability?
 If so, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys help you obtain the Social Security disability benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.